metaplex-foundation/docs/docs/02-tools/03-android/index.md

 - Android 21+

-I recomend using the github recomended way to load Artifacts.
+I recommend using the github recommended way to load Artifacts.
 First get a Github Token from your [account settings](https://github.com/settings/tokens).

 Inside settings.gradle add a maven repository: